rockettheme/docs/Docs/joomla/templates/ricochet/demo_mainbody.md

 ![](assets/demo_mainbody.jpeg)

-This area of the front page is an article.
-Articles appear within the **Mainbody** area of the front page.
+This area of the front page the MainBody.
+Articles appear within the **MainBody** area of the front page.

 Turning on Mainbody Content
 -----

 This content appears on the front page because the **Mainbody Enabled** option has been turned on in the template settings.
-You can find these settings by navigating to **Administrator -> Extensions -> Templates Manager -> Corvus -> Advanced**.
+You can find these settings by navigating to **Administrator -> Extensions -> Templates Manager -> Ricochet -> Advanced**.

 ![][advanced]